nickstarform/Star-Bot/README.rst

 Star Bot
 ========

 Welcome to `Star-Bot`, an open source Discord Bot.
 Originally based from Momo by Kagumi.
 However, the project completely diverged early and prompted a rewrite from Java to Python (yay).
-The bot focuses on moderation and additionally will handle many things: from sending Twitch.tv notifications, to temporarily muting troublemakers, `Star-Bot` can do a lot for your server.
+As a fellow maintainer, a lot of inspiration was also drawn from the amazing Yin-bot by dashwav.
+This bot focuses on moderation and additionally will handle many things: from sending Twitch.tv notifications, to temporarily muting troublemakers, `Star-Bot` can do a lot for your server.

 Can I just add Star-Bot to my server?